davidmstokes/MySQLBasics/README.md

 #7 Automatic date or time stamp - https://youtu.be/x-rsUTr6qZ4

 This is how you have the MySQL server automatically record the time a record is created or updated.

+#8 Databases: Creating, dropping, and altering -- https://youtu.be/xiJPCogAlV4

+MySQL uses the terms schema and databases interchangeably but which ever you want to call it you need to know how to create them and alter them.